nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 ### Gluing

+Glue and clamp your doors together.
+Each door consists of two 24-inch pieces and two 27.5-inch pieces.

+When the glue is dry, give the doors another light sanding to get rid of any glue that may have squished out.
+Excess glue will make stain look weird if you don't get rid of it.

 ### Drilling

 Decide which side of the door you want to be the front and flip it over.
 We're going to add the L-brackets to the back of the doors.
 I placed each of mine in the center of each join.
 This allowed space for the staples I'd use to secure the fabric later.